François Lecointre

 François Gérard Marie Lecointre (/fr/; born 6 February 1962) is a French army general who has served as Grand Chancellor of the Order of the Legion of Honour since 1 February 2023.
 He previously served as Chief of the Defence Staff between 2017 and 2021.

 The son of a naval officer, Lecointre joined the French Army in 1984.
 As a captain, with Lieutenant Bruno Heluin (platoon leader) as the company commanding officer, he led an assault at the Battle of Vrbanja Bridge in 1995 that was the latest fixed bayonet charge of the French Armed Forces.

 Biography

 François Lecointre was born on 6 February 1962 in Cherbourg into a military family.
 His father, Yves Urbain Marie Lecointre (5 April 1932 – 17 July 1985), was a French naval officer and submariner who served as the commandant of the ballistic missile submarine SNLE Le Redoutable.
 One of his grandfathers, an officer during World War II, was a prisoner in Germany and took part in the Liberation of France.
 One of his uncles, Hélie de Roffignac, was a cavalry officer who died in Algeria at the age of 23.
 Another one of his uncles, Patrick Lecointre, a vice admiral, successively served as the commander of the frigate De Grasse (1987-1988), chief of the military staff of the Prime Minister (1991-1994), and commander of the Naval Action Force (1994-1996).

-A practicing Catholic, François Lecointre is married since 1986 and has four daughters.
+A practicing Catholic, François Lecointre has been married since 1986 and has four daughters.